Portugal’s Residence Permit Renewal Portal: A Comprehensive Guide to AIMA’s Online System

 - Current or recently expired (less than six months) residence permit.

-- Proof of accommodation (e.g., rental contract or property deed).
+- Proof of accommodation (e.g. last rental receipt or property deed).

 - Access the Portal: Visit https://portal-renovacoes.aima.gov.pt and log in using your credentials.
-For permits expired before June 30, 2025, revalidate your credentials via the link provided in AIMA’s email notification.
+For permits expired before June 30, 2025, wait for AIMA’s email notification or access the link shared above and fill in the request form.

 - Pay the Renewal Fee: Generate a Single Collection Document (DUC) through the portal and pay the fee within 10 working days.
 Fees vary by nationality and permit type: